Written by Joe Guglielmetti

 Richmond Island is an impressive slab of land creating the southernmost point of Cape Elizabeth.
 It’s connected to the mainland at low tide by a crude breakwater.
 The island was the site of the first European settlement in the Greater Portland area; a trading post founded in 1628.

-Richmond Island’s coastline includes bright white sands, round stone beaches, and towering granite cliffs.
-Inured pines rise over part of the island.
-Otherwise, it’s rolling fields spotted with sheep and goats.
+Richmond Island’s coastline includes bright white sands, round stone beaches, and tall cliffs.
+Pines cover part of the island, and the rest is rolling fields spotted with sheep.
 The Sprague family owns and maintains the island and Ram Island Farm, which it connects to on the other side of the breakwater.
-But the family is very open to the community enjoying the space, provided we treat it respectfully.
-Overnight use is possible if arranged with the Spragues (phone: 207-799-0011).
+The family is open to the community enjoying the space provided that visitors treat it respectfully and remain on the island’s perimeter.

 PARKING, LAUNCHING AND OTHER LOGISTICS